pantryos/pantryos/README.md

-# Stok - Coffee Shop Inventory Management System
+# PantryOS - Coffee Shop Inventory Management System

 A comprehensive inventory management system for coffee shops and restaurants, built with Go and Gin framework.
 The system provides multi-tenant support, inventory tracking, menu management, delivery logging, and variance reporting with Toast POS integration.